 If a complainant disagrees with the superintendent's or designee's written decision, the complainant may file a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response.
 The board will schedule a hearing to commence by the twentieth (20) calendar day following the filing of the written notice of appeal unless otherwise agreed to by the complainant and the superintendent or for good cause.
 Both parties will be allowed to present such witnesses and testimony as the board deems relevant and material.
 Unless otherwise agreed to by the complainant, the board will render a written decision within thirty (30) calendar days following the filing of the notice of appeal and provide the complainant with a copy of the decision.
 The decision of the board will be provided in a language the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act.
 The decision will include notice of the complainant's right to appeal to the Office of Superintendent of Public Instruction and will identify where and to whom the appeal must be filed.
 The district will send a copy of the appeal decision to the Office of Superintendent of Public Instruction.

-Level Three - Complaint to the Superintendent of Public InstructionIf a complainant disagrees with the decision of the board of directors, or if the district fails to comply with this procedure, the complainant may file a complaint with the Office of Superintendent of Public Instruction.
+Level Three - Complaint to the Superintendent of Public Instruction district fails to comply with this procedure, the complainant may file a complaint with the Office of Superintendent of Public Instruction.